Sam Darnold: Early life

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2015 USC Football Commitment List".
+Rivals.
+Retrieved January 2, 2017.; "2015 Team Ranking".
+Rivals.com.
+Retrieved January 2, 2017.;

 College career

 2015 season

-USC defensive coordinator Justin Wilcox, who recruited Darnold to the school, wanted him to play linebacker before he declined.
+USC defensive coordinator Justin Wilcox, who recruited Darnold, wanted him to play linebacker, but he declined.
 In the 2015 season, Darnold redshirted for his freshman year as he was behind Cody Kessler and Max Browne on the depth chart.

 2016 season

 Entering the 2016 season as a redshirt freshman, Darnold was the second-string quarterback behind Max Browne.
 In three games as backup quarterback, Darnold saw limited action, completing 14 of 22 passes for two touchdowns and an interception.
 After a 1–2 start to the season, Browne was benched in favor of Darnold.
 In his first career start with USC against the Utah Utes, Darnold completed 18 of 26 passes for 253 yards and recorded a rushing touchdown as USC lost 31–27.
 After the loss, Darnold's Trojans did not lose a game for the remainder of the season, including a 26–13 upset win over the #4-ranked Washington Huskies.
 The USC offense recorded an average of 37 points and 518 yards per game, while Darnold set the school record for most passing touchdowns by a freshman with 26, ten more than the previous record set by Todd Marinovich in 1989.
-Against Arizona and California, Darnold became the first quarterback in school history to record five touchdown passes in consecutive games, while also throwing for multiple touchdowns in eight straight games, the first USC quarterback to do so since Matt Leinart did in 2004.
+Against Arizona and California, Darnold became the first quarterback in school history to record five touchdown passes in consecutive games.
+On October 1, 2016, Darnold threw for 352 yards and 3 touchdowns in a 41–20 win over Arizona State.
+The following week, he threw for 358 yards and 3 touchdowns in a 21–17 win over Colorado on October 8.
+He threw for multiple touchdowns in eight straight games, the first USC quarterback to do so since Matt Leinart in 2004.
 On the ground, Darnold recorded 230 rushing yards, the most by a USC quarterback since Reggie Perry's 254 yards in 1991.
 Darnold was named the 2016 Pac-12 Freshman Offensive Player of the Year in late November.

 USC was invited to play in the 2017 Rose Bowl, their first appearance in the bowl in eight seasons.
-In the 52–49 victory over Penn State, Darnold completed 33 of 53 passes for 453 yards, while also setting Rose Bowl records in passing touchdowns (5) and total yards (473).
-The 453 passing yards recorded ranked second in the bowl's history, only trailing Danny O'Neil's 456 in the 1995 game.
+In the 52–49 victory over Penn State, Darnold completed 33 of 53 passes for 453 yards, while setting Rose Bowl records in passing touchdowns (5) and total yards (473).
+The 453 passing yards recorded ranked second in the bowl's history, trailing Danny O'Neil's 456 in 1995.

-On January 4, 2017, it was announced that Darnold was awarded the Archie Griffin Award, which was awarded annually to college football's most valuable player to his team throughout the season, an award no other freshman had ever won previously.
+On January 4, 2017, Darnold received the Archie Griffin Award, given annually to college football's most valuable player, an award no freshman had won.
 Darnold was also named to the Football Writers Association of America's Freshman All-America team.